Lurk390/CEG-2350-OS-Concepts-Usage/Lab09/Lab09.md

 3. Using `source` to run `infinity` in Terminal B
    - PID of script:
    - Command to kill the script:
    - Effects of killing the script:
 4. Running `infinity` as a background job in Terminal B
-   - Command to run script in background:
+   - Command to run script in background: `./infinity &`
-   - Job ID of script:
+   - Job ID of script: 1
-   - PID of script:
+   - PID of script: 2811
-   - Command to kill script via job id:
+   - Command to kill script via job id: `kill %1`
-   - Effects of exiting terminal:
+   - Closing the terminal will stop the script as it was executed via the terminal
 5. Run `infinity` in a `screen` or `tmux` session
    - Command(s) to run `infinity` in a screen session:
-   - Detach from `screen` / `tmux` session:
+   - Detach from `screen` / `tmux` session: `Ctrl` + `a` then `d` to detach
-   - Command to show `screen` / `tmux` sessions:
+   - Command to show `screen` / `tmux` sessions: `screen -list`
-   - Effects of exiting terminal:
+   - Closing the terminal does not stop the script as it is detached
-   - Command / steps to kill the `screen` / `tmux` session:
+   - Command / steps to kill the `screen` / `tmux` session: `screen -X -S 3778 quit`
+      - 3778 is the PID of the screen session

 ## Part 3 Answers